By clicking "Start Submission", you agree to be contacted by the host regarding this opportunity.

 When will I be notified of the outcome of the W. Eugene Smith Student Photographer Grant?

-We will send an email notification on July 15 to all applicants.
+We will send an email notification in July 2022 to all applicants on the status of their submission.

 Does the Smith Fund offer guidance or commentary on the proposals?